-, Welcome to the Certificate Export Wizard
+Welcome to the Certificate Export Wizard

-1 li This wizard helps you copy certificates, certificate trust lists and certificate revocation sts from a certificate store to your disk.
+This wizard helps you copy certificates, certificate trust lists and certificate revocation lists from a certificate store to your disk.

-a c A certificate, which is issued by a certification authority, is a confirmation of your identity and contains information used to protect data or to establish secure network connections.
+i A certificate, which is issued by a certification authority, is a confirmation of your identity and contains information used to protect data or to establish secure network connections.
 A certificate store is the system area where certificates are kept.

-1 Fo continue, click Next.
+To continue, click Next.

 Next Cancel

-Click Ne ext.
+Click Ne